Contents

 It’s just a short walk from there to viewpoints over magical Mala Strana, dominated by the Baroque dome of St Nicholas Church, one of the most beautiful churches in Prague.

 I also have a friend who visited one March and got an unexpected helping of snow.
-You can never really tell – it is pot luck, ultimately, but one thing to give you hope is that it has snowed three times this winter despite not being forecast.
-You never know.
+You can never really tell – it is potluck, ultimately.

 Prague Winter Weather